The Importance of Taking a Step Back from Your Elder Care Duties and Giving Yourself a Break

 Elder Care in Prince William County

-How would you react if your management team at your career asked you to work 7 days a week, 24 hours a day, without breaks or vacations, and that you had to always been on call even if you Elder-Care-in-Prince-William-Countywere at home, expected to stop whatever you are doing in order to fulfill a need that arises?
+How would you react if your management team at your career asked you to work 7 days a week, 24 hours a day, without breaks or vacations, and that you had to always been on call even if you were at home, expected to stop whatever you are doing in order to fulfill a need that arises?
 The answer is probably “not well”.
 This is because no matter what your career is or how devoted you are to it, you know that your life and your wellbeing are important as well, and you do not think that you should be expected to give all of that up in order to fulfill a career.
 Your elder care efforts for your parent should be no different.

 The reality is that even though most family caregivers for elderly adults maintain a career for at least part of their care journey with their parent and continue to expect time away from that career, their consideration for themselves and their own needs do not extend to their care efforts.
 Even though you would never think that you should be working at all times and never take a break from it, you might not realize that the same goes for your care for your parent.
 You want your senior to get the devoted, caring, and compassionate level of support and assistance that she needs and deserves, but that does not mean that you should spend every moment of your life involved in that care.
 Taking time occasionally to take a step back from your elder care duties and give yourself a break is not only vital to your own personal health and wellbeing, but also to the quality of the care that you give your loved one, and your ability to continue fulfilling the needs of your other roles in life, including to your partner, your children, and your career.